unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-check for cert/key/client_ca file in the specified directory and create a sni/ssl context on demand
+``help``: check for cert/key/client_ca file in the specified directory and create a sni/ssl context on demand

 sni-dir-ciphers
 ***************